 However, in paid reviews, you are basically endorsing something.
 For that, you have to gain some insights about the product yourself before publishing your review.

-Another side benefit of writing paid reviews is that if you are good enough, you can expect lots of freebies and stuffs from the companies.
+Another side benefit of writing paid reviews is that if you are good enough, you can expect lots of freebies and kinds of stuff from the companies.

 Place others content on your blog